microsoft/Quantum-NC/README.md

 # Contributing

-Please notice this project does not accept external contributions.
+Please note: this project does not accept external contributions.

-If you like to contribute some material, please consider https://github.com/microsoft/quantum.
+If you like to contribute material, please visit https://github.com/microsoft/quantum.